 That said, you can still socialize while following a gluten-free diet.
 It simply requires a little extra preparation beforehand.

 For example, if you’re eating out, call the restaurant beforehand to see if they have gluten-free options.
-If you’re going to a social gathering, you may need to bring your own gluten-free food.
+If you’re going to a social gathering, you may need to bring your own food.